 - 1 cup white chocolate chips

-- Beat the cream cheese, sugar, and vanilla paste together.
+- Beat the cream cheese, egg yolk, sugar, flour, salt, and vanilla together.
 Stir in the jam.
 Cover and set aside in the refrigerator for at least 20 mins to firm slightly.

-- Mix together the flour, graham cracker crumbs, salt, baking soda, and corn starch together.
+- Mix together the flour, graham crackers, salt, baking soda, and corn starch together.
 Set aside.

 - Beat together the butter and sugars until light and fluffy.
 Add in the eggs and beat each in one at a time until fully incorporated.
-Beat in the vanilla paste.
+Beat in the vanilla.

 - Chill for at least 30 minutes, then bake for about 10 - 12 minutes, or until a light golden brown.